 - ¼ walnuts, chopped

 - ¼ cup AP flour, all purpose

 - Preheat the oven to 350 degrees.

-- Gently spray six 4 inch paper baking cups with cooking spray.
+- Gently spray six, 4 inch paper baking cups with cooking spray.
 Set aside.
 If you do not have paper baking cups, you can use an 8×8 square baking pan.
-Metal or glass works best.

-- Now, we will prepare the crumble.
+- Then, prepare the crumble.
 In a small mixing bowl, combine the brown sugar, butter, oats, chopped walnuts, and AP flour.
 Using a fork mix everything together until a soft crumble forms and all of the butter is evenly distributed.

-- Finally, we will assemble the dish.
-Spoon the dates filling on top of the par baked crust.
+- Finally, assemble the dish.
+Spoon the date filling on top of the par baked crust.
 Top with a sprinkle of the crumble and repeat until all of the cups are filled.
 Bake for 15 – 20 minutes or until the crumble is light golden brown.